Thursday, 15 November 2012

 Asparagus with Egg Mimosa, Butter and Breadcrumbs Based on a classic ‘Polonaise’ dressing, this topping may be old fashioned, but it’s a time-tested classic for good reason.
 Cooked, sieved egg yolks are called ‘mimosa’ because they resemble the fluffy yellow flowers of the plant of the same name.
 The bad news: you'll have to leave out the breadcrumbs.
 (Another recipe from my cookbook.)

-Rainbow Trout en Papillote with Lemon and Herbs Light, bright and singing with clean flavours, this is a dish that I make often, using a variety of fresh, sustainable seafood: angelfish, yellowtail, snoek and black mussels.
+Rainbow Trout en Papillote with Lemon and Herbs Light, bright and singing with clean flavours, this is a dish that I make often, using a variety of fresh, sustainable seafood: farmed trout, angelfish, yellowtail, snoek and black mussels.

 Easy Chicken, Feta and Bacon Roll-Ups in a Tomato and Rosemary Sauce Chicken breast fillets stuffed with feta, garlic and sage, rolled in bacon, crisped in a hot pan and then simmered in a rich tomato sauce.
 A bit fiddly, but well worth the effort if you're cooking for a special occasion.